Know More About Robotic knee (Orthopaedic)

 Certain aspects of the conventional surgeries are eliminated thereby reducing the risk of complications with less blood loss during the surgery and faster recovery.
 This is one of the best ways to use technology for achieving high precision and help patients to get back to their normal life and mobility.

 Arthritis is a condition in which swelling and tenderness is observed in one or more joints.
-The commonly found symptoms are joint pain, stiffness, decreased range of motion which gradually worsens with the age.
+The commonly found symptoms are joint pain, stiffness, decreased range of motion which gradually worsens with age.
 The most common types of arthritis are osteoarthritis and rheumatoid arthritis.

 The management of arthritis is mainly aimed at controlling the pain, minimizing joint damage, and improving or maintaining function and quality of life.
 A range of medications and lifestyle strategies can help achieve this and protect joints from further damage.
 The level of management depends upon the severity of the condition which ranges from anti-inflammatory medications to Total Joint Replacement Surgeries.